Separation and Divorce: Child Support

 A step-parent is someone who has treated their partner's children as members of their own family.
 It does not matter if the partners were legally married to each other or living common-law.

-But a court is less likely to order a step-parent to pay child support as more time passes since they had a relationship with their partner's child.
+But a court is less likely to order a step-parent to pay child support as more time passes since they lived with or had a relationship with their partner's child.
 This is especially true if the step-parent's social and emotional relationship with the child has ended.